2023 Hyundai Veloster N will be Replaced With RM20 N?

 2023 Hyundai RM20 N Safety

-We expect the mid-engine model to be equipped with some additional safety and assistance aids such as adaptive cruise control and parking sensors, although older models, such as the Veloster N, completely avoid it.
+We expect the mid-engine model to be equipped with additional safety and assistance aids such as adaptive cruise control and parking sensors, although older models, such as the Veloster N, completely avoid it.

 Hyundai has not released information on how fuel-efficient the RM20 N will be in the city or highway.
 For more information on rm20 N fuel savings, visit the EPA website.